When it comes to your personal taxes (or corporate taxes) in Canada, it is very important that you get to the right tax professional!

 What is the difference between a tax preparer and a CPA?

-Its very common in tax season, more and more professional join the workforce as tax preparers every year.
-With adequate training they are good enough to handle the processing the tax returns for multiple tax situation.
-Some of the seasoned tax preparers really do a good job in preparing error free tax returns based on the client provided information.
-However, if you are looking for a tax advice on certain tax matters, have a complicated tax situation, or facing issues with Canada Revenue Agency you are recommended to consult a tax accountant or a tax lawyer always.
+It’s very common in tax season, more and more professional join the workforce as tax preparers every year.
+With adequate training, they are good enough to handle the processing of the tax returns for multiple tax situations.
+Some of the seasoned tax preparers really do a good job in preparing error-free tax returns based on the client provided information.
+However, if you are looking for tax advice on certain tax matters, have a complicated tax situation, or facing issues with Canada Revenue Agency you are recommended to consult a tax accountant or a tax lawyer always.

 Like the mechanical processing of tax returns, bookkeeping which is recording accounting transactions from source documents also does not require any license.
 Sometimes tax advice is also part of this service.